m45t3r/snes9x4d/README.md

       like the menu in F-Zero and the intro in Street Fighter Alpha 2 (but not in-game).
 If your device is slow it is worth it, but if your device is fast enough to run games at full speed without it is better to disable it
-- If your device is like Miyoo and doesn't have an standard Dingoo layouyt, you should define your own custom layout by creating a file `src/sdlmenu/<device>.h` and mapping the SDL buttons accordingly (see `src/sdlmenu/miyoo.h` for an example).
+- If your device is like Miyoo and doesn't have an standard Dingoo layout, you should define your own custom layout by creating a file `src/sdlmenu/<device>.h` and mapping the SDL buttons accordingly (see `src/sdlmenu/miyoo.h` for an example).
 Afterwards, just import your custom